 The employee can also make suggestions about how the changes can occur so that there is minimal disruption to your business.

-You should know that once you receive a request, they need to respond in writing within 21 days.
+You should know that once you receive a request, you need to respond in writing within 21 days.
 The response should state whether you have granted or refused the request.
+You should only provide a response after you have genuinely engaged in discussions with the employee regarding their request and, if you are considering refusing, after you have considered all alternatives.

 When you receive a request for flexible working arrangements, you must remain open to the request.
 Accepting a request for a flexible work arrangement can foster a happy work environment.
-If you refuse the request, you must have reasonable business grounds to refuse the request, and you should also make these reasons clear in your response.
+If you refuse the request, you must have reasonable business grounds to do so and should make these reasons clear in your response.

 However, you should be careful when responding to requests for flexible work arrangements.
-Ultimately, your inability to accommodate requests for flexible work arrangements may result in an employee leaving non-voluntarily.
+Ultimately, your inability to accommodate these requests may result in an employee leaving your business.

 Key Takeaways